apache/directory-fortress-realm/REALM-HOST-SETUP.md

  ```

 _________________________________________________________________________________
 ## SECTION 4.
-Enable Web Application to use Apache Fortress Realm
+Enable Web App to use the Global Realm

 1. Add security constraints to the target web.xml deployment descriptor:
  ```